Removing State from Network Functions

 5. Network Address Translation (NAT): NAT allows multiple devices within a private network to share a single public IP address.
 It translates private IP addresses into public ones, enabling communication with external networks while maintaining the security and privacy of internal devices.

-6. Intrusion Detection Systems (IDS): IDS monitor network traffic for any signs of intrusion or malicious activity.
+6. Intrusion Detection Systems (IDS): IDS monitors network traffic for any signs of intrusion or malicious activity.
 They analyze data packets, identify potential threats, and generate alerts or take preventive actions to safeguard the network from unauthorized access or attacks.

 What is State